All American Boy (Rick Derringer album)

 All American Boy is the debut solo studio album by American rock musician Rick Derringer, released in October 1973 by Blue Sky Records.
 "Joy Ride" and "Time Warp" (not to be confused with The Rocky Horror Picture Show song) are instrumentals.

 Critical reception

 Reviewing for AllMusic, critic Cub Koda wrote of the album "this is simply Rick Derringer's most focused and cohesive album, a marvelous blend of rockers, ballads, and atmospheric instrumentals", adding it was "one of the great albums of the '70s that fell between the cracks."

 Release history

 In addition to the conventional two channel stereo version the album was also released in a four channel quadraphonic edition on LP record and 8-track tape in 1974.
 The quad LP release was encoded in the SQ matrix system.

 The album was reissued in the UK on the Super Audio CD format in 2018 by Dutton Vocalion.
 This release is a two albums on one disc compilation which also contains Derringer's 1975 album Spring Fever.
 The Dutton Vocalion disc contains the complete stereo and quad versions of both albums.

+The album itself would not have nearly the same level of success as its song Rock and Roll Hoochie Koo did when it was released as a single.